dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 Components are implemented using a combination of C# and HTML markup in [Razor](xref:mvc/views/razor) component files with the `.razor` file extension.

-By default, <xref:Microsoft.AspNetCore.Components.ComponentBase> is the base class for components described by Razor component files. <xref:Microsoft.AspNetCore.Components.ComponentBase> implements the lowest abstraction of components, the <xref:Microsoft.AspNetCore.Components.IComponent> interface. <xref:Microsoft.AspNetCore.Components.ComponentBase> defines component properties and methods for basic functionality, for example, to process a set of built-in component lifecycle events.
+<xref:Microsoft.AspNetCore.Components.ComponentBase> is the base class for components described by Razor component files. <xref:Microsoft.AspNetCore.Components.ComponentBase> implements the lowest abstraction of components, the <xref:Microsoft.AspNetCore.Components.IComponent> interface. <xref:Microsoft.AspNetCore.Components.ComponentBase> defines component properties and methods for basic functionality, for example, to process a set of built-in component lifecycle events.

 [`ComponentBase` in `dotnet/aspnetcore` reference source](https://github.com/dotnet/aspnetcore/blob/main/src/Components/Components/src/ComponentBase.cs): The reference source contains additional remarks on the built-in lifecycle events.
 However, keep in mind that the internal implementations of component features are subject to change at any time without notice.